On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Numerical experiments

 Note that the linear systems $(A-\theta_k)w=u_k$'s are Hermitian indefinite and become increasingly worse conditioned and even numerically singular as $\theta_k\rightarrow\lambda$ with increasing $k$.
 So, more inner iteration steps are needed generally for a fixed $\xi$ as $k$ increases.
-We find that for the difficult DTW2680 and LSHP3466, many more $iters$'s are used than those for BCSPWR08 and CAN1054.
+We find that for the difficult DTW2680 and LSHP3466, many more inner iterations are used than those for BCSPWR08 and CAN1054.

-We have tested many fixed $\xi$'s ranging from 1 to 50 for each matrix and found that the method asymptotically converges quadratically. $\xi\geq 10$ does not satisfy the sufficient condition (\ref{suffcond1}) for quadratic convergence but is a moderate multiple of $\frac{1}{\sin\phi_0}$.
+We have tested many fixed $\xi$'s ranging from 10 to 50 for each matrix and found that the method converges quadratically. $\xi\geq 10$ does not satisfy condition (\ref{suffcond1}) for quadratic convergence but is a moderate multiple of $\frac{1}{\sin\phi_0}$.
 The algorithm with these $\xi$ behaves almost the same as that with $\xi=1,5$ and uses a little more outer iterations and comparable total inner iteration steps $iters$.

-For linear convergence, we see that conditions (\ref{linconv}) and (\ref{linconv2}) depend on $\beta$, which is unknown a priori.
-So it appears impossible to design a practical criterion robustly and reliably unless a rough estimate on $\beta$ is available in advance.
-Note that the convergence of the method allows $\xi_k$ to increase up to $\frac{1}{O(\|r_k\|)}$ as outer iterations proceed.
-Therefore, we may not care $\xi_k$'s themselves but implement the inexact RQI with Lanczos for certain fixed small inner iteration steps $m$'s, expecting that resulting $\xi_k$'s are not too large and at least obey one of (\ref{linconv}) and (\ref{linconv2}).
-Of course, if $T_m$ is too ill conditioned, it is possible for $\xi_k$ to be too large.
-We have tested several $m$'s for each test matrix; see Tables~\ref{BCSPWR08lanczos}--\ref{lshplanczos}.
+Unlike quadratic convergence where it is not necessary to estimate $\xi$ accurately, for linear convergence, we see that conditions (\ref{linconv}) and (\ref{linconv2}) {\em heavily} depend on and are sensitive to the a-priori $\beta$.
+So it appears impossible to design a practical criterion robustly and reliably unless a good estimate on $\beta$ is available in advance.
+Note that the convergence of the method allows $\xi_{k+1}$ to increase up to $O(\frac{1}{\|r_k\|})$ as outer iterations proceed.
+Therefore, we may implement the inexact RQI with Lanczos for certain fixed inner iteration steps $m$'s.
+Doing so is based on a not very stringent expectation that resulting $\xi_{k+1}$'s are not too large and at least obey one of (\ref{linconv}) and (\ref{linconv2}).
+Of course, if $T_m$ is too ill conditioned, it is possible for $\xi_{k+1}$ to be too large and exceed bounds (\ref{linconv}) and (\ref{linconv2}).
+We have tested several $m$'s for each test matrix, see Tables~\ref{BCSPWR08lanczos}--\ref{lshplanczos} for results.
 Figure~\ref{figfixed} displays convergence processes of the inexact RQI with Lanczos for various fixed $m$'s.